Italy Itinerary for 10 Days - The Classic Route

 Classic Italy Route

 If this is your first time in Italy, you must visit Rome, Florence, and Venice, the three most famous cities in the country.
 We’ve included a few intriguing stops in between to make the most of your trip.
-These iconic cities also have good train connections, allowing you to travel around the country without having to rent a car.
+These iconic cities also have good train connections, allowing you to travel around the country without renting a car.
 You can easily change the schedule by skipping or adding a place, depending on your preferences.
 You can, for example, skip the day tour to Tuscany or Cinque Terre if you wish to spend more time in Florence.
 If you have a few extra days, add a couple more day trips to your agenda, or simply slow down to appreciate your surroundings.
 Because the schedule begins in Rome and concludes in Venice, you will need to book an open-jaw ticket, which is usually simple to arrange.

 10-day Suggested Itinerary for Italy